 Varicose veins are swollen veins in the legs which can be visible on the surface of the skin or hidden beneath.
-If visible, they can be blue, green or skin coloured.
 They don’t always cause discomfort but many people experience aching, heaviness or swelling in their legs and ankles.
+You don’t need a GP referral to seek treatment in our Auckland clinic.

 Normal vein function relies on the vein walls and valves maintaining their elasticity.
 If the wall or valve becomes damaged or weak, the vein becomes less effective at doing its job, which is to direct blood flow up the leg to the heart.